 Federal efforts to enforce the law have been inconsistent, ineffective and lacking real teeth over several administrations.
 Enforcement is the burden of the parents who too often must invoke formal complaint procedures and due process hearings including expensive and time-consuming litigation to obtain services their children are entitled under the law.

-Parents of children with autism usually find necessary support for the IEP process from other parents of children with similar problems.
+Parents of children with Asperger Syndrome usually find necessary support for the IEP process from other parents of children with similar problems.
 Parents in the same district who have been through the process can explain how the district operates, the key personnel, and the best ways to approach staff for services.
 By banding together, parents can often create original solutions such as starting self-contained classrooms drawing children from larger areas.

 Advocacy Through Interest Groups